Additional St. Louis Cardinals Info

 Cardinals Versus Cubs

 The Cardinals entered 2016 as the “weakest” of the National League's “top” eight teams.
 The Cardinals were predicted by some to finish third, and according to how the other NL standings shook out in these predictions, the Cardinals were left sitting at home in October.
-As the standings currently sit, the Cardinals are 66-57, good for second place in the NL Central, and are literally playing for a Wild Card spot as the Cubs are 12 games ahead.
+As the standings currently sit, the Cardinals are 66-57, good for second place in the NL Central, and are playing for a Wild Card spot as the Cubs are 12 games ahead.
 The Cardinals are in this position despite a lack of production from Yadier Molina and Matt Holliday as well as starting pitching issues.
 This could be a dangerous team in September and October if they can get some of these issues fixed.

-The St. Louis Cardinals 2016 season could almost be considered substandard according to their expectations over the last decade or so.
-They finished the season with a record of 86-76, which was good for second place in the National League Central, also finishing 1.5 games out of the second wild card spot.
+The St. Louis Cardinals' 2016 season could almost be considered substandard according to their expectations over the last decade or so.
+They finished the season with a record of 86-76, which was good for second place in the National League Central, also finishing 1.5 games out of the second wild-card spot.
 This offseason, the Cardinals, despite their age, decided to patch up a couple of holes and give it one last go in 2017.
-After extending manager Mike Matheney for three more seasons, the Cardinals traded Jamie (Pronounced Hi-Me) Garcia to the Atlanta Braves for three players- left-handed pitcher John Gant, right-handed pitcher Chris Ellis and second basemen Luke Dykstra.
-Their big move this offseasonb though, was signing free agent outfielder Dexter Fowler to a five year, 82.5 million dollar contract.
+After extending manager Mike Matheney for three more seasons, the Cardinals traded Jamie (Pronounced Hi-Me) Garcia to the Atlanta Braves for three players: left-handed pitcher John Gant, right-handed pitcher Chris Ellis, and second basemen Luke Dykstra.
+Their big move this offseason though was signing free-agent outfielder Dexter Fowler to a five-year, 82.5-million-dollar contract.
 Next up they settled arbitration with players such as closer Trevor Rosenthal and first basemen Matt Adams.
-Their final move was to sign talented starting pitcher Carlos Martinez to a five year contract extension.
+Their final move was to sign talented starting pitcher Carlos Martinez to a five-year contract extension.
 Some people believe it may be time for the Cardinals to start getting younger, we will see if they are right in 2017.

 The St. Louis Cardinals have long been baseball’s staple of efficiency.
 Year after year the Cardinals are right there, contending for postseason play.
 How have they sustained all of this success?
 By making smart decisions and taking what they do very seriously.
-The shining example of this is Albert Pujols.
-At the end of the 2011 season they let first basemen Albert Pujols, the best player of his generation and one of the greatest hitters of all time, walk, after another marvelous season.
+A shining example of this is Albert Pujols.
+At the end of the 2011 season, they let first basemen Albert Pujols, the best player of his generation and one of the greatest hitters of all time, walk, after another marvelous season.
 Pujols signed with the Angels for 10 years and 254 million dollars and the Cardinals moved on.
-Meanwhile Pujols has declined every year in Los Angeles, now to the point where they want him to be a full-time DH instead of first basemen.
+Meanwhile, Pujols has declined every year in Los Angeles, now to the point where they want him to be a full-time DH instead of a first baseman.
 The debacle that the Albert Pujols signing has turned out to be is one of the contracts that has led to the stalled market this offseason, where teams are refusing to give that many years to players over 30.